A1steaksa/A100/README.md

 ### BR \<A\>

-Branches without conditional checking to label or line number literal A.
+Branches without conditional checking to label A.

 For example:
 ```